The Grand Canyon, Arizona, USA

 Point Imperial

-The highest point on the North Rim, providing views of the Painted Desert and the eastern end of the canyon.
+Standing out as the highest point along the North Rim, the Point Imperial affords a panorama from the Painted Desert and the east end of the canyon.

 Activities